cconstab/three/README.md

 - 🔍 **Filtering**: Filter tasks by status and priority

 ## 🚀 Quick Start

+**🏗️ For 4-Tier VM Architecture (Recommended for Production):**
+📖 **[VMSTACK Quick Start Guide →](VMSTACK-QUICKSTART.md)** - Separate containers for nginx, frontend, backend, and database with enhanced security.

+**📦 For Single-Container Development:**
+Continue with the guide below for the all-in-one VM approach.

 ### Prerequisites
 - Docker and Docker Compose plugin installed